 - Quantum information theory

 - Quantum system identification

 - Quantum thermodynamics

 Quantum many-body theory

-A main emphasis of our theoretical research is in condensed matter theory, concerning static properties of quantum many-body systems, their efficient numerical simulation, as well as their quantum dynamics in non-equilibrium.
-Methods of tensor networks play a special role here: They are ofen a hammer to be used in our approach.
+A main emphasis of our theoretical research is in condensed matter theory, exploring static properties of quantum many-body systems, their efficient numerical simulation, as well as their quantum dynamics in non-equilibrium.
+Methods of tensor networks play a special role here.
+They are often a hammer to be used in our approach.
 We are also involved in identifying quantum optical realizations of such ideas, specifically using light modes or cold atoms in optical lattices.